One of the most common topics we come across in forums and online communities is the rules about how to store receipts.

 Getting started right away

-With the new year right around the corner and the deadline for filing self assessment being January 31, 2017, it is time to get your act together.
-If you haven’t organised your receipts yet and are getting overworked with how many you would have to go through, what better way than to get 1Tap help you out?
+You’ll be far less likely to make mistakes if you manage to get in the habit of recording expenses as you go.
+If you haven’t organised your receipts yet and are getting overworked with how many you would have to go through, what better way than to get 1tap help you out?

 But before you start with storing your receipts digitally, we recommend you thoroughly read through the HMRC guide on business records for sole traders.
 It will help you get a better understanding of what records you’re required to keep, in what format and for how long.
 The guide also states the expenses that a sole trader can claim returns for, saving you the trouble of storing unnecessary documents digitally.